mikew1/webtales/README.md

 source has changed a bit since the book was published.

 My Lisp adventures have as ever been greatly inspired and helped by the wonderful CL folks on stackoverflow with special thanks to Rainer Joswig, Renzo & coredump.
-I am always amazed at how such experienced and knowledgeable folks give their time and expertise so freely to the interested learner.
+It's always an inspiration that such experienced and knowledgeable folks give their time and expertise so freely to the interested learner.
-You folks are an inspiration on many levels.

 # Rationale